liesnikov/extensible-elaborator/paper/main.md

 The examples of these include overloaded functions in Java, implicits in Scala, type classes in Haskell.

-In dependently-typed langauges our types can be much more precise.
+In dependently-typed languages our types can be much more precise.
 This gives us an even bigger opportunity to infer larger parts of our programs from the type.
 This includes higher-order unification for implicit arguments in Agda, implicit coercions in Coq, tactic arguments in Idris. \todo{something about Lean?}
 The solving can be not only automatic but also interactive.
 For example, holes in Agda, proof obligations and canonical structures [@mahboubiCanonicalStructuresWorking2013] in Coq, holes in Haskell [@koppelSearchingEntangledProgram2022]. \todo{look into program synthesis?}
 All of these mechanisms use different solvers and have various degrees of extensiblity.
-They are usually not isolated from each other and can therefore produce unexpected intractions (for example, in this case between implicits and instances [@PerformanceRegressionIssue]).
+They are usually not isolated from each other and can therefore produce unexpected interactions (for example, in this case between implicits and instances [@PerformanceRegressionIssue]).

 In all of these examples the solvers evolved organically over time together with the language.
 Some like Coq [@teamCoqProofAssistant2022] invested a lot of effort into user-facing features while having a relatively stable core in the last decade but historically struggling with similar issues in the elaboration.